Chase Orbits, not Time: A Scalable Paradigm for Long-Duration Eccentric Gravitational-Wave Surrogates

-In this \textit{Letter}, we present a novel paradigm to facilitate efficient and highly scalable surrogate construction for long-duration eccentric binary black hole (BBH) waveforms.
-The central idea is to simplify the harmonic content of intermediate waveform data pieces by modeling them against an angular orbital element called the \textit{mean anomaly}, instead of time.
-We show that building surrogate models for these simplified mean anomaly parameterized waveform data pieces allows for significantly higher data compression than their time-parameterized counterparts.
-This formulation scales well to long-duration eccentric surrogates, which makes it suitable for current as well as the future third-generation gravitational wave detectors.
+In this \textit{Letter}, we present a novel paradigm to facilitate highly scalable, accurate, and efficient surrogate construction for long-duration eccentric binary black hole (BBH) waveforms.
+The central idea is to simplify the harmonic content of intermediate waveform data-pieces by modeling them against the orbital \textit{mean anomaly}~\citep{goldstein2002classical, Memmesheimer:2004cv}, a kinematic parameter which {\it advances uniformly with the binary's orbits}, instead of time.
+We show that surrogate models built from these orbit-parameterized waveform data-pieces achieve significantly higher data compression than their time-parameterized counterparts, allowing scalable construction of long-duration surrogates.

+We demonstrate this by constructing \inspiralesigmasur{}: a $2.77 \times 10^6M$ (850-1250 orbits) long non-spinning surrogate for the inspiral-only eccentric waveform model \inspiralesigma{}~\citep{Paul:2024ujx, esigmapy}.
+It can be used to analyze GW data from a frequency of $15$Hz from black hole binaries with total masses $M \geq 8.3M_\odot$, mass-ratio $q \coloneq m_1/m_2 \in [1,6]$, and orbital eccentricity $e_{\rm{ref}} \in [0, 0.43]$. \inspiralesigmasur{} is publicly available through the Python package \esigmapy{}~\citep{esigmapy, esigmasur-zenodo}.
+This formulation scales well to long-duration eccentric surrogates, which makes it suitable for current as well as the future third-generation gravitational-wave detectors.

-\textit{Setting up the problem---} Surrogate modeling exploits the similarity in waveform morphology to capture the entire training waveform space with only a few representative \textit{basis functions}, thus producing a significantly compressed and efficient waveform model~\citep{Field:2013cfa}.
-Since this technique critically relies on the simplicity and similarity of waveform morphology, it is often useful to first decompose each training space waveform into simpler-to-model \textit{waveform data-pieces}, construct surrogate models of these waveform data pieces instead, and recombine them at the end to produce the final surrogate waveforms.
-The aim of this work is to develop a paradigm for eccentric waveform data pieces that enables their scalable and efficient surrogate modeling.
+\textit{Setting up the problem---} Surrogate modeling exploits the simplicity and similarity in waveform features to capture the entire training waveform space with only a few representative \textit{basis functions}, thus producing a significantly compressed and efficient waveform model~\citep{Field:2013cfa}.
+It is therefore standard to decompose waveforms into \textit{waveform data-pieces} with simpler features, construct \textit{their} surrogates, and recombine them to produce the final surrogate waveforms. \textit{The aim of this work is to develop a paradigm for eccentric waveform data-pieces that enables their scalable and efficient surrogate modeling.}

-We build surrogates using the greedy basis method and the empirical interpolation method via the Python package \texttt{RomPy}~\citep{rompy, Field:2013cfa}.
-Unless stated otherwise, we shall use the geometric units, where $G=c=1$.
+We build surrogates using the greedy basis and empirical interpolation method via the Python package \texttt{RomPy}~\citep{rompy, Field:2013cfa}.
+Unless stated otherwise, we shall use geometric units, where $G=c=1$.